htmlburger/carbon-field-template/README.md

 `to_json()`

-You can use this method to modify the field properties that are added to the JSON object.
+You can use this method to modify the field properties that are passed to the React component which represents the field.

-The JSON object is used by the Backbone Model and the Underscore template.

 `field_type_activated`